9 min read

 1. What do electric utilities actually do?

-Electric utilities have three basic functions, though only some of them are allowed to do all three.
+Electric utilities have three functions, though only some of them are allowed to do all three.

 Build generation

-'Generation' refers to things that produce power like gas plants, wind turbines, and solar farms.
+Generation refers to things that produce electricity like natural gas power plants, nuclear reactors, wind turbines, and solar farms.

 Manage transmission

-'Transmission' refers to sending electricity along high-voltage power lines from wherever it's generated to a substation near its ultimate destination.
+Transmission refers to sending that electricity along high-voltage power lines from wherever it was produced to a substation near its ultimate destination.

 Manage distribution

-Once the electricity arrives at the substation, it gets 'stepped down' i.e. made less powerful, and is then locally distributed via lower-voltage power lines.
-In some densely populated places, these power lines are buried underground.
+Once the electricity arrives at the substation, it gets stepped down, i.e. made less powerful, and is distributed locally via lower-voltage power lines.
+In some densely populated places like New York City, most of these power lines are buried underground.

-As mentioned, not every utility does all three.
-Many electric utilities are legally prohibited from building or owning any form of power generation—they're only allowed to 'manage the wires', i.e. build and maintain transmission and distribution (T&D) infrastructure.
+But not every utility is allowed to generate electricity.
+The biggest IOUs in the U.S., serving 70% of the population, are legally prohibited from owning any form of power generation—they're only allowed to "manage the wires", i.e. build and maintain transmission and distribution (T&D) infrastructure.
 The rules are different depending on state regulations and who owns the utility.

 2. Who owns the utilities?

-Electric utilities are either publicly owned and run as not-for-profit or privately owned and run as very-much-for-profit.
+Electric utilities can be publicly owned and run as not-for-profit, but the vast majority are privately owned and run as very-much-for-profit.

 Publicly owned utilities (POUs)

 Owners can be a local cooperative, a municipality, or a statewide governing body.
-Cooperatives are more commonly found in rural places, but recently there have been some exciting developments around the country related to communities opting out of their investor-owned utilities and instead procuring their own power.
+Cooperatives are more commonly found in rural parts of the country, but recently there have been some exciting developments related to communities opting out of their investor-owned utilities and instead procuring their own power.
+The other way to do it is to municipalize your existing IOU, i.e. take over a private utility and run it as a public company, which more and more communities (including our comrades up in the Hudson Valley) are beginning to do.

 Investor-owned utilities (IOUs)

-Investor-owned utilities serve some 72% of Americans.
-They are state-sanctioned monopolies that exist to make as much money as possible for their estimable shareholders.
+Investor-owned utilities serve about 70% of Americans.
+They are state-sanctioned monopolies that exist to make as much money as possible for their shareholders.

-In the Southeast and Northwest, most IOUs are considered 'regulated monopolies', meaning they can build power generation and manage transmission and distribution.
-This is the 'vertical integration' model—the utilities are allowed to control all aspects of the energy process.
+In the Southeast and Northwest, most IOUs are considered regulated monopolies, meaning they can build power generation and manage transmission and distribution.
+This is the vertically integrated model—the utilities are allowed to control all aspects of the energy process.

-Elsewhere, including in New York, Texas, and Illinois, IOUs operate in a 'restructured market', which means they're legally prohibited from building power generation: they can only build and maintain the physical infrastructure of the T&D networks, i.e. gas pipelines, power lines, substations, transformers, etc. This is intended to be an anti-monopoly safeguard.
+Elsewhere, including in New York, Texas, and Illinois, IOUs operate in a restructured market, which means they're legally prohibited from building power generation: they can only build and maintain the physical infrastructure of the T&D networks, i.e. gas pipelines, power lines, substations, transformers, etc.

-What this means is that if you live in New York and your electric utility is Con Ed, you're not actually getting electricity from Con Ed directly.
-Rather, Con Ed buys electricity on your behalf from a 'competitive wholesale market' and then oversees its delivery to your home.
+What this means is that if you live in New York City and your distribution utility is Con Ed, you're not actually getting electricity made by Con Ed directly.
+Rather, Con Ed buys electricity on your behalf from a competitive wholesale market and then sells it to you at cost, i.e. for no profit.

 3. How do IOUs make money?

 Here's an example.
 Let's say your electric utility's guaranteed rate of return is 10%.
-They get approved to build a $10 million gas pipeline.
-They are therefore guaranteed a million dollar payout on top of the $10 million they're getting to do the project.
-That million dollar payout is given to them no matter how long the project takes or how good (or bad) a job they do.
-And, yes, ratepayers foot the bill for all $11 million.
-The $11 million debt we incur gets spread out over the 'useful lifetime' of the project.
+They get approved by their state regulators to build a new $10 million gas pipeline.
+Because of their 10% ROE, the utility is guaranteed a million dollar payout on top of the $10 million they're already getting to build the project.
+And, yes, we ratepayers foot the bill for all $11 million.
+The $11 million debt we incur gets spread out over the useful lifetime of the project—so a portion of our monthly energy bill will pay for that pipeline for the next ~40 years.

 FYI, the average rate of return for IOUs in 2023 was 9.6%.

-4. Wait, so utilities can only make money by building stuff?
+4. Wait, so utilities can only make money by building shit?
 Isn't that, like, kind of dumb?

-Indeed it is.
-The business model made more sense 100 years ago, back when America needed to rapidly build out the energy grid.
+Indeed.
+This business model made more sense 100 years ago, back when America needed to rapidly build out our energy grid for the first time.

 Not so much today.
 The problem with getting paid a fixed percentage of a project's total cost is that it heavily incentivizes you to build lots of expensive projects.

-One common tactic IOUs like Con Ed use to take advantage of their guaranteed rate of return is to fully replace leaky (or even just old) gas pipelines, instead of attempting to repair them.
-They don't get paid for making repairs!
-So they automatically replace whatever they can.
-This is not only expensive, it also resets the lifecycle of gas infrastructure, thereby locking us into another 50 years of natural gas dependency.
+One common tactic IOUs like Con Ed use to take advantage of their guaranteed rate of return is to fully replace leaky (or even just old) gas pipelines, instead of making any attempt to repair them.
+Con Ed doesn't profit from making repairs!
+So even though repairs are almost always cheaper and smarter, the utilities by default fully replace equipment whenever they can.
+Not only is this more expensive, but in the case of gas pipelines—which utilities love to build because they cost a ton of money—it also resets the lifecycle of our gas infrastructure, thereby locking us into another 50 years of natural gas dependency.

-Maybe replacing old pipelines doesn't sound so terrible.
-The issue is the scale at which they operate.
+Is replacing gas pipelines vs. repairing them really that big a deal?
+Well, the issue is the scale at which they operate.
 Con Ed's reported revenue in 2024 was $15.26 billion.
 That's a lot of pipes we're paying for.

 And trust that we are paying: 21% of New Yorkers' monthly utility bill goes directly to Con Ed's profits.
 Is that enough for them?
 Not under capitalism, baby!
-Con Ed is, at this very moment, trying to raise their rates again for the third time in five years.
+Con Ed just raised our rates again by nearly 10% over a three-year period.

 5. Perverse incentives

-If you only get paid to build, your incentives may not align with what's best for the general public.
-There's a name for this: 'perverse incentives'.
-Here are two ways that the IOU business model ends up hurting the rest of us:
+If you only profit from building new shit, your incentives might not align with what's best for the general public.
+There's a term for this: perverse incentives.
+Here are two ways the IOU business model ends up hurting the rest of us:

 1. Even if IOUs can't build power generation, they still have an obvious interest in making sure we all continue to use lots and lots of electricity.
 Why?
-Because it justifies building more infrastructure.
-This makes utilities a natural enemy of anything that reduces energy use in the near- and long-term, such as clean energy technologies like heat pumps and home insulation and efficiency programs.
+Because it justifies their existence and the building of more infrastructure.
+This makes utilities a natural enemy of anything that reduces energy use, such as heat pumps, home insulation, and energy efficiency programs.

-6. How do IOUs oppose clean energy and DERs?
+6. How do IOUs fight clean energy and DERs?

 Con Ed spent $640,000 in 2024 on federal lobbying, an undisclosed amount of which came from ratepayers.
-They're also a member of trade associations like the conspicuously named Edison Electric Institute (EEI), which spent $779,400 in 2023 on 'advocacy'.
+Con Ed is also a member of trade associations like the conspicuously named Edison Electric Institute (EEI), which spent $779,400 in 2023 on "advocacy".

 Con Ed's also got their own Political Action Committee (PAC), funded by employees and shareholders, so they can make donations to specific candidates and campaigns.
 For instance, they sent $67,000 to good old Governor Hochul (including $10,000 in contributions from CEO Tim Cawley).